alauda/asm-docs/docs/en/install/create_service_mesh/create-servicemesh.md

 - When the cluster is an IPv4/IPv6 dual-stack network, a service mesh cannot be deployed.

 ## Prerequisites
+Download the Alauda Service Mesh Operator installation package corresponding to your platform architecture.

+Upload the Alauda Service Mesh Operator installation package using the Upload Packages mechanism.

 Ensure that the cluster has deployed the Prometheus plugin or VictoriaMetrics plugin.